On-Line Checker Play Sites

 Sites for Head-to-Head Play

-Kurnik, based in Poland, has become an outstanding head-to-head site, and is clearly the best overall choice today.
+To make a long story short, there is one site that is outstanding, and one other site that is okay.Also known as Kurnik, and based in Poland, this is an outstanding head-to-head site, and is seemingly the only choice today.
 The English interface is just fine (and there are many other languages if you don't prefer English).
-Kurnik provides a wide variety of game choices and a reasonable (and growing) number of checker players.
-International versions seem to dominate here, but if you want to play US rules there are generally a few games available, and at times quite a few.
-Some very skilled players are found here, including, it is said, the 3-move world champion.
+PlayOK provides a wide variety of game choices and a number of checkers and draughts options.
+International versions seem to dominate here, but if you want to play US rules there are generally some games available, and at times quite a few.
+Some very skilled players are found here, including, it is said, a former 3-move world champion.

 The board display and interface is very nice, with red and white pieces on a regulation green and buff board.
 The piece images are just a tiny bit fuzzy but the display is large and the overall effect is nice.
 Here is a screenshot.